 CoSpar infers dynamics robustly in simulations.

 We used computer simulations to establish the basic performance of CoSpar.
 We modeled cells progressing through a sequence of gene expression states either towards a single fate (Fig. 3a) or bifurcating into two fates (Fig. 3e), with clones sampled in a manner representative of LT-scSeq experiments13,14.
 We then used the simulated data to infer the transition rates and fate biases of the simulated process.
-With 1000 clones, mean transition rates inferred by CoSpar were within 3 standard deviation (3σ) of the actual transition rate distribution 98% of the time (TPR>98%, Fig. 3d).
+With 1000 clones, mean transition rates inferred by CoSpar were within 3 standard deviations (3σ) of the actual transition rate distribution 98% of the time (TPR>98%, Fig. 3d).
 In simulations of bifurcating dynamics, CoSpar predicted the distribution of progeny fates with 85% Pearson correlation to ground truth (Fig. 3j).
 Inferences remained similarly accurate with as few as 30 clones (Fig. 3d).
 These results established that CoSpar can quantitatively infer transition maps in idealized conditions.

-We examined how two of errors typical of LT-scSeq -- barcode homoplasy, and clonal dispersion -- would alter dynamic inference.
+We examined how two errors typical of LT-scSeq -- barcode homoplasy, and clonal dispersion -- would alter dynamic inference.
 Enforcing sparsity and local coherence should make inference insensitive to both sources of errors.
 To simulate homoplasy, we allowed different clones to acquire the same barcode (Fig. 3a).
 CoSpar only detectably lost accuracy when all lineage barcodes mixed more than ten clones on average (Fig. 3b-d) – a degree of homoplasy far higher than expected in most experiments.
 The method should thus be robust to most LT-scSeq applications, and may even be suitable for parsing lineage-tracing experiments with very few barcodes28,29.
 To study clonal dispersion, we simulated sampling clones at increasing times post-barcoding.
-CoSpar proved largely insensitive to dispersion resulting from lag time: even after five cell cycles it recovered fate bias and mean transition rates with no loss of accuracy (Fig. 3g-i).
+CoSpar proved largely insensitive to dispersion resulting from lag time: even after five cell cycles it recovered fate biases and mean transition rates with no loss of accuracy (Fig. 3g-i).

 CoSpar performance can be contrasted with that of approaches used in previous work, which average the transitions between cells observed in each clone at different time points13.
 While this approach works for perfect data, it is severely affected by both lag time and barcode homoplasy (Fig. 3dgi).

 CoSpar predicts early fate bias in hematopoiesis.

 We applied CoSpar to published datasets from three independent experiments.
-The first experiment tracks hematopoietic progenitor cells (HPCs) differentiating in culture, with clones sampled on days 2, 4 and 6 post-barcoding (Fig. 3ab)13.
-During this time, cells progress from a heterogeneous pool of HPC states into ten identifiable differentiated cell types.
+The first experiment tracked hematopoietic progenitor cells (HPCs) differentiating in culture, with clones sampled on days 2, 4 and 6 post-barcoding (Fig. 3ab)13.
+During this time, cells progressed from a heterogeneous pool of HPC states into ten identifiable differentiated cell types.
 We used all clonal data to generate a ground truth for the early fate bias towards either the Monocyte or Neutrophil fate, using the simple method from Weinreb et.al.13 (Fig. 4c).
 Below, we evaluated the accuracy of fate prediction using its Pearson correlation with the ground truth.

 As a baseline for comparison, we applied CoSpar to predict HPC fate bias using state information alone (Fig. 1d).
-Even without access to any clonal data, CoSpar could resolve early fate bias at a performance close to the upper bound define by cross-validation of the ground-truth data (CoSpar correlation R=0.69; ground-truth R=0.72) (Fig. 4eg; Supplementary Fig. 6a).
-This performance reflects improvements of enforcing coherence and sparsity (R=0.51-0.54 prior to CoSpar; Fig. 4d; Supplementary Fig. 3f).
+Even without access to any clonal data, CoSpar could resolve early fate bias at a performance close to the upper bound defined by cross-validation of the ground-truth data (CoSpar correlation R=0.69; ground-truth R=0.72) (Fig. 4eg; Supplementary Fig. 6a).
+This performance reflects improvements from enforcing coherence and sparsity (R=0.51-0.54 prior to CoSpar; Fig. 4d; Supplementary Fig. 3f).
 However, the prediction based on state information alone is limited because it is sensitive to the choice of distance metric used in analysis (Fig. 4g; Supplementary Fig. 3e).